withbelay/style/Style/Frontend/index.md

   const increment = () => setCount(count + 1);

 	return (
-    // Now everytime we press this button, our state changes which triggers a rerender that then shows the new changes
+    // Now every time we press this button, our state changes which triggers a rerender that then shows the new changes
     <Button onClick={increment}>
     	I count things
     </Button>